UBC-MDS/ClassificationDiabetesAnalysis/README.md

 ## License

-The Breast Cancer Predictor report contained herein are licensed under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](https://creativecommons.org/licenses/by-nc-nd/4.0/) See the [license file](https://github.com/UBC-MDS/diabetes_predictor_py/blob/main/LICENSE.md) for more information.
+The Diabetes Predictor report contained herein are licensed under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](https://creativecommons.org/licenses/by-nc-nd/4.0/) See the [license file](https://github.com/UBC-MDS/diabetes_predictor_py/blob/main/LICENSE.md) for more information.
 If re-using/re-mixing please provide attribution and link to this webpage.
 The software code contained within this repository is licensed under the [MIT license](https://opensource.org/license/MIT).
 See the [license file](https://github.com/UBC-MDS/diabetes_predictor_py/blob/main/LICENSE.md) for more information.

 ## Reference